martin-micimo/ansible-docker-compose/README.md

 ## Templates elements

 The files defined in this list will be templated with [ansible.builtin.template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html), so put them in a `templates` directory that ansible finds.
-Currently you can template into the whole root filesystem on the target host by defining a `dest` that starts with `../../` ... so be carefull.
+Currently you can template into the whole root filesystem on the target host by defining a `dest` that starts with `../../` ... so be careful.

 |Variable|Type|Default|Mandatory|Description|
 |:--|:--|:--|:--|:--|